 - Add the dry ingredients to the wet ingredients and gently fold together until everything is completely incorporated.
 Make sure there are no dry pockets.

 - Heat a non-stick skillet over medium heat.
 Melt a pat of butter in the skillet, use a ¼ cup measuring cup to drop the batter into the pan.
 Cook for about 2 minutes, until you see bubbles coming through and the edges are starting to get golden brown.
 Use a very thin spatula to carefully flip them over.
 Cook for another minute or two on the other side until cooked through.
-Transfer to the parchment lined baking sheet while you cook the remaining corn cakes.

 Notes

-- Make sure the cornmeal is fully incorporated.
-It has a tendency to hide little pockets of itself in the batter.
+- Make sure the cornmeal is fully incorporated: It has a tendency to hide little pockets of itself in the batter.
 Just use a spatula and fold gently until you're sure it's all mixed in.

 Leave a Reply